Rafael-Santamaria-Ortega/linux-crash-course/list_set_ch_permissions.md

 # Searching files in Linux using 'grep'

 `grep search file` is used to search inside a file. this search is case sensitive, but you can use `-i` to ignore case sensitivity after `grep`.
 We can also search for all files that exist under a dir and subdir with `-r` (recursive); instead of specifying file you specify directory.
 You can also combine that option with ignoring case sensitivity as `-ir`.
 To search through system files it's imperative to use `sudo`.
 We can also invert the search, so we can search for example for lines or files that do not have something using the `-vi` option.
 If we want to match only the expression being searched you can use the `-wi` option.
 Grep shows the entire line, but if we only want the result we use the `-o` option.
+You can manipulate strings with `sed`.

 # Using Regular Expressions + Grep